 • Get ready.
 Fill a serving glass with ice.
 (I like to keep things casual with a highball glass or a stemless wine goblet.)

 • Mix, garnish, and serve.
 Add 1/2 cup each of red wine and lemony soda like Sprite or 7Up.
 Give it a gentle stir and garnish with orange and lemon wheels.
 Cheers!
-Two glasses of tinto de verano with a lemon and orange slice.

-For a pitcher (serves 6):
+For a pitcher (Serves 6):

 • Get ready.
 Fill 6 serving glasses with ice.